-Information Session Participation Encouraged
+Information Session Participation Required

-Attendance at an Information Session is ENCOURAGED.
-By attending an information session, you will learn about the career, the program at Triton College, and the available career pathways.
+Attendance at an Information Session is REQUIRED in order to apply for admission to the surgical technology program.
 Register for an upcoming information session HERE.

 Injury or Illness Occurring at Clinical Facility

 - Inform your preceptor and clinical instructor of any injury or illness occurring at the clinical facility as soon as possible.
 Incident reports will be generated by both facility and college personnel according to protocol. - According to the severity of the injury or illness, the student must be attended to immediately in the facility emergency department.
 Per the Triton College Clinical Affiliation Agreement, "The clinical affiliate shall provide emergency medical care in cases of accidents occurring on duty; however, all students are responsible for their own medical fees in cases of illness."
 Costs related to the student's care will be assigned to the student's hospitalization insurance. - Decisions regarding management of care will be made by emergency department personnel after initial assessment.
 A student involved in an exposure incident must receive appropriate laboratory testing and treatment immediately.
 A student's decision to decline treatment or seek treatment at another facility must be obtained in writing.